 Students are not allowed to use hospital computers for homework, studying or personal use.
 If students need to be contacted due to emergency situations, the hospital department number can be used for this purpose.

 All cell phones should be kept in manners mode in the classroom, texting is not allowed during classroom lectures.
 Students whose cell phones become a distraction during lecture will be asked to not bring them to class and may be subject to demerits.
 Failure to follow the personal devices policy will result in demerits which will adversely affect the student's grade.

-PREGNANCY Implemented: 7/19 Revised:
+PREGNANCY Implemented: 7/19 Revised: 6/24

-MCLA's Radiologic Technology Program encourages any student who believes that she may be pregnant to formally declare her pregnancy and acknowledge that any such declaration should be on a voluntary basis.
-The student can revoke this declaration at any time, for any reason by formal written notification.
+MCLA's Radiologic Technology Program encourages any student who believes they may be pregnant to formally declare her pregnancy and acknowledge that any such declaration should be voluntary.
+The student can revoke this declaration at any time, for any reason, by formal written notification.
 Removal of the declaration notification negates this policy.
+If pregnancy occurs a student may choose to keep their pregnancy confidential or not declare.

-A declaration of pregnancy must be made in writing to the Program Director who will notify the College's Health Office and the program's Radiation Safety Officer (RSO).
+A declaration of pregnancy must be made in writing to the Program Director who will notify the program's Radiation Safety Officer (RSO).
 Upon receiving the written declaration, the following procedure will be initiated to ensure that the unborn fetus does not receive a dose more than that given in 10 CFR 835:

-- 1. Obtain a second radiation badge (fetal) to be worn at waist-level. - 2.
-Restrict total gestational period dose to less than 0.5 rem (500 mrem during the entire gestation) - 3.
-Obtain physician's permission to continue in program-related activities both during gestational period and before returning to normal educational activities after delivery. - 4.
+- 1. Obtain a second radiation badge (fetal) to be worn at waist-level.
+Reports will be generated and reviewed monthly with the student. - 2.
+Restrict total gestational period dose to less than 0.5 mSv (5 mSv during the entire gestation) - 3.
 The student will be counseled on radiation protection concepts and procedures.
 This will be documented on the pregnancy counseling sheet.